 Abstract.
 Large datasets of long-term streamflow measurements are widely used to infer and model hydrological processes.
-However, streamflow measurements may suffer from what users can consider anomalies, i.e. non-natural records that may be erroneous streamflow values or anthropogenic influences that can lead to misinterpretation of actual hydrological processes.
+However, streamflow measurements may suffer from what users can consider as anomalies, i.e., non-natural records that may be erroneous streamflow values or anthropogenic influences that can lead to misinterpretation of actual hydrological processes.
 Since identifying anomalies is time consuming for humans, no study has investigated their proportion, temporal distribution, and influence on hydrological indicators over large datasets.
-This study summarizes the results of a large visual inspection campaign of 674 streamflow time series in France made by 43 evaluators, who were asked to identify anomalies falling under five categories, namely, linear interpolation, drops, noise, point anomalies, and other.
-We examined the evaluators' individual behaviour in terms of severity and agreement with other evaluators, as well as the temporal distributions of the anomalies and their influence on commonly used hydrological indicators.
-We found that interevaluator agreement was surprisingly low, with an average of 12 % of overlapping periods reported as anomalies.
-These anomalies were mostly identified as linear interpolation and noise, and they were more frequently reported during the low-flow periods in summer.
-The impact of cleaning data from the identified anomaly values was higher on low-flow
+This study summarizes the results of a large visual inspection campaign of 674 streamflow time series in France made by 43 evaluators, who were asked to identify anomalies falling under five categories, namely, linear interpolation, drops, noise, point anomaly, and other.
+We examined the evaluators' individual behavior in terms of severity and agreement with other evaluators, as well as the temporal distributions of the anomalies and their influence on commonly used hydrological indicators.
+We found that inter-evaluator agreement was surprisingly low, with an average of 12 % of overlapping periods reported as anomalies.
+These anomalies were mostly identified as linear interpolation

-1INRAE, HYCAR Research Unit, Université Paris-Saclay, Antony, France
+1Université Paris-Saclay, INRAE, HYCAR Research Unit, Antony, France